rukibhamz/business/README.md

 **Ready for Business Use!** 🎉

 This system provides a complete accounting and business management solution suitable for small to medium businesses.
 The accounting module includes professional features like double-entry bookkeeping, invoice management, payment processing, expense tracking, and comprehensive financial reporting.
+The hall booking system provides complete hall management with customer-facing booking interface, payment integration, and automated notifications.

 For detailed installation instructions, configuration options, and technical documentation, please refer to the `business-management-system/README.md` file.